Sszyh/Okee-Dok-Eats/README.md

 A food ordering experience for a single restaurant.
 Hungry customers can visit a restaurants menu, select one or more dishes and place an order for pick-up.
 They will receive a notification when their order is ready.

+🎬 Head [here 🎥 🎥 🎥](https://www.youtube.com/watch?v=fP03ytSx1Yw) to view the presentation of our app during the July 11th Cohort midterm presentations at LHL! 🎬

 ## Getting Started

 *Git clone the repo onto your local machine.*